China manufacturing slowdown ripples through region

 In Japan, the flow of data has shown the economy still suffering the baleful effects of a sales tax hike in April.

-Wild swings in consumer spending saw the economy shrink an annualised 6.8 percent in the second quarter, more than erasing the previous quarter's 6.1 percent gain.
+Wild swings in consumer spending saw the economy shrink an annualized 6.8 percent in the second quarter, more than erasing the previous quarter's 6.1 percent gain.

 VIRTUOUS CYCLE ENDING?